Planning and Development Department customers have been targeted in a phishing attempt.

 Many of the electronics in our homes — smartphones, tablets, power and lawn tools, laptops, e-cigarettes, headphones, and toys — are powered by lithium-ion batteries.
 If not used correctly or damaged, they can overheat and start a fire or explode.

-This year’s Fire Prevention Week will focus on using lithium-ion batteries safely.
+This year’s Fire Prevention Week theme focuses on using lithium-ion batteries safely.
 Learn how to safely:

 Buy only listed products.
 When buying a product that uses a lithium-ion battery look for a safety certification mark such as UL, ETL, or CSA.
 This means it meets important safety standards.